Shades of black: Outer Space

 The color Outer Space was formulated by Crayola in 1998.
 The color was named after the sky in outer space.

 Taupe

 The color displayed at right matches the color sample called taupe referenced below in the 1930 book A Dictionary of Color, the world standard for color terms before the invention of computers.
 However, the word taupe is currently often used to refer to lighter shades of taupe, and therefore another name for this color is dark taupe.

 The first use of taupe as a color name in English was in the early 19th century (exact year is not known).

-Black bean
+Bean

-Black bean is a color that resembles black beans.
+Bean is a color that resembles black beans.
 It is on the Xona.com Color List, which was formulated in 2001.